Navigation überspringen

 Ethics of Intercultural Dialogue.

-EID equips students and professionals from around the world to address pressing ethical questions in their workplaces and communities through a rigorous intercultural lens.
-Grounded in philosophical reflection and enriched by political theory, interreligious dialogue and (inter)cultural philosophy, the programme fosters a resilient and dynamic culture of encounter.
+EID equips students and working professionals from around the world to address pressing ethical questions in their workplaces and communities through an intercultural lens.
+Grounded in philosophical reflection and enriched by political theory, interreligious dialogue and (inter)cultural philosophy, the program fosters a diverse culture of encounter.

-Over 1.5 years, participants engage deeply with today’s most urgent issues — from social media, war journalism, and medical ethics to climate crisis, human rights and democracy, political extremism, and global business ethics.
-The programme combines theoretical depth with practical relevance.
+Over a period of three semesters (1.5 years), students engage deeply with today’s most urgent issues — from social media, war journalism, and medical ethics to climate crisis, human rights and democracy, political extremism, and global business ethics.
+The program combines theoretical depth with practical relevance unlocking transformative experiences.

-Participants study according to their own pace, yet within a small group of international students including people from marginalized contexts in an innovative and well accompanied online environment.
+Participants study in their own pace within a small group of international students including people from marginalized contexts in an innovative and well accompanied online environment.
+Being part of vibrant university networks, students gain access to other national and international university learning platforms supplied byJesuit Worldwide Learning, the Kircher Network or the virtuelle hochschule bayern (vhb).

 Target Groups